 30 April 2015

-A Good Woman (starring Helen Hunt and Scarlett Johansson)
+A Good Woman with Helen Hunt

 This is another DVD which I had not heard of, but which Amazon recommended to me.
-Possibly this is because I like ‘The Importance of Being Earnest’; I didn’t really know anything about the actors in it.
+Possibly this is because I like ‘The Importance of Being Earnest’.
+I didn’t really know anything about the actors in it.
 I was given it for my recent birthday, and had forgotten, until I glanced at the back, that it’s based on one of Oscar Wilde’s books, ‘Lady Windermere’s Fan’.

 The start of ‘A Good Woman’, which is set in 1930, is a bit confusing.
 The elegant Mrs Erlynne (Helen Hunt) escapes New York after running up a series of debts; it’s clear from the comments around her that she’s had a series of affairs with married men.
 She decides to go to the Amalfi coast.
-Lord and Lady Windermere, a young and devoted married couple (Scarlett Johanssen and Mark Umbers) are there too for the season, and another young man, the charming Lord Darlington (Stephen Cambpell Moore) flirts with Lady Windermere.

 All set in upper-class society, with everyone speaking in the same accent and dressing the same kind of way, it was rather hard to tell who was whom at times.
 I did find myself wondering whether it was going to be worth watching, but gradually it started to make more sense.